 Information about services and support for people affected by cancer in Dorset, Hampshire and the Isle of Wight

 The Directory of Services has been developed to provide you with up-to-date information and support available to help you on your cancer journey, whether that’s helping you connect with a local support group or finding up to date information from a national charity.
-You can search for what you need under the categories below or explore what’s going on in your local area on the map.
+You can search for what you need under the categories, or explore what’s going on in your local area.

 Wessex rapid investigation service

 The Wessex rapid diagnostic service is a new service, initially launched in Poole but it will be available later in the year across Dorset, Hampshire and the Isle of Wight.
 When a patient has symptoms that are difficult to diagnose but may suggest cancer, their GP can refer them to the new service to be investigated and diagnosed quickly.